Thursday 4 January 1940

 Great Britain and France are formulating plans to send troops to Finland via the Narvik railway.
 That line extends from the port to Oulu and Helsinki, but it passes through Sweden.
 Swedish iron ore at Gällivare, which is typically shipped from Narvik, is on the priority list for seizure by both sides, so there may be ulterior motives behind these troop transfer requests.
 Foreign Secretary Lord Halifax asks Norway for permission to use the port, but curiously only copies Sweden on the request - when the Swedes have complete control over the line.
 It is as if he considers Swedish acquiescence a foregone conclusion.
 He cites German sinkings of British freighters as a pretext.
 Sweden, for its part, has been holding on to its neutrality with an iron fist, though if anything it leans toward the British and French.

 Winter War Army Operations: Soviet troops are suffering in the worst of the winter weather.
-They are freezing to death, dying of starvation, suffering frostbite, and have all sorts of weather-related maladies which require amputations.
+They are freezing to death, dying of starvation, suffering frostbite, and have all sorts of weather-related maladies that require amputations.

 General Vinogradov orders - or, more aptly stated, permits - the trapped 44th Rifle Division to try to break out again.
 Just as on the 3rd, this attempt fails miserably.

-General Chuikov in command of Ninth Army is running out of options.
+General Chuikov in command of the Ninth Army is running out of options.
 He cannot get supplies to the trapped men, and he discovers today that, contrary to false assurances from Colonel Volkov on the Ratte road, they have no connection to the outside world.
 Chuikov informs the Stavka that a disaster is brewing.
 He manages to get a plane in the air, which drops bags of dry tack.
 He tentatively plans for a full-scale relief attempt on the 5th.

 The trapped Soviets, meanwhile, realize their predicament completely.
 Captain Pastukhov of the 2nd Battalion, 146th Rifle Regiment, whose troops have not eaten in four days, leaves his own position to consolidate his troops with the headquarters of the nearby 305th Rifle Regiment.
 He explains that he has no more ammunition anyway.
 Since this leaves a hole in the Soviet defenses, General Vinogradov orders him to return.
 Before he can get back there, though, the Finns move in and cut the road where his troops had been.
 This produces another Motti (log).